kfinley/KyleFinley.net/packages/vue2-client/src/articles/dke.md

 <div class="container text-center">
   <h2>Recordings</h2>
   <p>Here are a few live recordings for a sample of our sound.</p>
   <p>Not professional recordings.
-These are made with an iPhone sitting somewhere nearby.</p>
+Made with an iPhone sitting somewhere nearby.</p>

   <media-player :tracks="this.$parent.dke_tracks"></media-player>
 </div>